-Does the presumption of ineligibility apply if I was not convicted and was only arrested?
+Does the presumption of ineligibility apply if the applicant was not convicted and was only arrested?

-No. You are not subject to the presumption of ineligibility if you were not convicted and were only arrested.
+No. An applicant is not subject to the presumption of ineligibility if they were never convicted and were only arrested.

-If my criminal conviction or disposition creates a presumption of ineligibility, how can I overcome that presumption?
+If an applicant's criminal conviction or disposition creates a presumption of ineligibility, how can they overcome that presumption?